PennLINC/aslprep/docs/workflows.rst

     GIFTI surface outputs are aligned to the FreeSurfer T1.mgz image, which may differ from the T1w space in some cases, to maintain compatibility with the FreeSurfer directory.
-    Any measures sampled to the surface take into account any difference in these images.
+    Any measures sampled to the surface take into account any differences in these images.

 .. workflow::